iapyeh/GGeditor/docs/User Guide.rst

 .. rubric:: Footnotes

-.. [#f1]  If you manually put a substitution markup, you got to provide the replacement markup manually too.
+.. [#f1]  If you manually put a substitution markup, you got to provide the replacement markup manu

 .. |IMG1| image:: User_Guide/User_Guide_1.png
    :height: 105 px